CCDirectLink/crosscode-map-editor/README.md

 2. run `backend` and `webapp`

 `common` is a shared module containing code both the `backend` and `webapp` use.<br>
-`common` needs to be built before it can be used.

 ### common